namazso/SecureUxTheme/README.md

 ## Download is MALWARE???

-Some silly antiviruses tend to flag the installer as malware, because it's elevated and unsigned (this method [clearly](https://www.securityweek.com/use-fake-code-signing-certificates-malware-surges) [works](https://www.zdnet.com/article/hackers-are-selling-legitimate-code-signing-certificates-to-evade-malware-detection/) [btw](http://signedmalware.org/)).
-I'm submitting all releases before release to Microsoft for analysis if they're detected, but I can't guarantee the same for all the other AVs.
-Since I'm not planning to have my IRL name plastered everywhere, I won't be getting a signing certificate either.
-However if you do have one and are willing help signing, please contact me.
+Some silly antiviruses tend to flag the tool as malware, because it's unsigned (this method of detection [clearly](https://www.securityweek.com/use-fake-code-signing-certificates-malware-surges) [works](https://www.zdnet.com/article/hackers-are-selling-legitimate-code-signing-certificates-to-evade-malware-detection/) [btw](http://signedmalware.org/)).
+I'm submitting all releases before release to Microsoft for analysis if they're detected by Defender, but I can't guarantee the same for all the other AVs.
+If you have a signing certificate and are willing help signing, please contact me.

+### Garbage Antiviruses

+Some antiviruses might not detect `ThemeTool.exe` but detect the installed dll (`system32\SecureUxTheme.dll`) and delete it.
+If this happens your computer will be stuck at the login screen.
+See the FAQ entry for fixing this, and I'd recommend getting rid of the garbage AV that caused this.

 ### But I still don't trust it.